Fast SAXS Studies of Sensitive Biological Samples

-Small-angle X-ray scattering (SAXS) measurements of low-concentrated and radiation-sensitive biological samples using line collimation ensure short measurement time and allow to analyze the low-resolution 3D structure with excellent data quality.
+Small-angle X-ray scattering (SAXS) measurements of low-concentrated and highly radiation-sensitive biological samples using line collimation avoid radiation damages and ensure a short measurement time for analyzing the low-resolution 3D structure of proteins.

 SAXS of biological samples

-Line collimation offers several advantages to overcome these challenges:
+Line collimation offers several advantages to resolve and overcome these challenges:

 - an increased signal-to-noise ratio compared to point collimation,